 1. Assessing social vulnerability to seafood contaminants in San Diego Bay

-Why do people harvest local seafood from San Diego Bay despite known health risks?
+Why do people harvest seafood from San Diego Bay despite known health risks?
 This study aims to investigate the cultural, economic, and public health determinants of seafood harvester habits - and thus, vulnerability to contaminants - in San Diego Bay.

 2. Evaluation of the Ocean Resources Enhancement and Hatchery Program (OREHP)

 From 2015-2017, California Sea Grant was contracted by the California Department of Fish and Wildlife (CDFW) to facilitate the first comprehensive scientific review of California's Ocean Resources Enhancement and Hatchery Program (OREHP) (see the final evaluation report here).
 After completing this review, California Sea Grant was again contracted by the CDFW to gather public input, through Town Hall meetings and stakeholder outreach, on potential future directions of the Program.
 A report on the results of these outreach efforts was published in January 2019 (see here for the report on the 2018 Town Hall results).

 3. Developing a California Commercial Fishing Apprenticeship Program

 This project involves collaborating with California commercial fishermen to develop an apprenticeship program to help educate young people about the opportunities in commercial fishing, as well as the regulations, skills, and co-management approaches necessary to keep commercial fishing economically, ecologically, and socially sustainable.

 1. Updating California's Ocean Litter Strategy